FudaWiki/fudawiki-files/mekurifuda/games/hiyoko.md

 **Hiyoko** (ひよこ, 'chick') is a Mekurifuda game for 2 players.
 It is also known as **Shosho** (しょっしょ).

-This game is originally played using a [mekurifuda](/en/mekurifuda) deck called Ise.
+This game was originally played using a [mekurifuda](/en/mekurifuda) deck called Ise.
 It can also be played using Hanafuda; click [here](/en/hanafuda/games/hiyoko) to see the rules using Hanafuda.

 A variant of this game exists, called [Isuri](#isuri-hiyoko-variant).